ericthered1138/Project-1/README.md

 To-do list:

-    A manager who manages themself can approve their own reimbursement.
-    I would like to work on the frontend.
+    More work on the frontend.
-    There are massive security holes that would need to be filled.

 Getting Started